 After the completion of vP, I assume that upon external merge of T, the subject moves to spec-TP.
 Upon merge of C, the opportunity to A'-extract the possessor arrives.
-In section 2 I showed that at this stage of the derivation, the CP level of the embedded clause of a PE derivation, various restrictions hold.
-PE out of subjects, for instance, is subject to restrictions on the availability of complementizers and adverbs, as (49) shows again:
+In section 2 I showed that at this stage of the derivation, various restrictions hold.
+In short, as (49) repeats, nothing can intervene between the tail of the possessor's movement chain and the linear edge of the embedded CP:

-(49) Some restrictions on PE out of subjects
+(49) Restrictions on PE from subjects

 - a.
-No adverb preceding PE site: Subject Who_k did you say[(frequently)[$k$'s friend] (frequently) has money]? - b.
-No overt C with PE from subject Who_k do they think [(that) $[k$'s name] (that) is Mary]?
+Who_k did you say[(frequently)[$\underline{}k$'s friend] (frequently) has money]? - b.
+Who_k do they think [(that) [$\underline{}k$'s name] (that) is Mary]?

 The proposal so far predicts these restrictions.
-I argue that because A-movement of the possessum subject has carried ['s] into the CP phase, spellout of CP will be constrained by the adjacency requirement of ['s].
-This results in restrictions on movement of the possessor out of this embedded CP, as we'll see.
+I argue that because A-movement of the possessum subject has carried ['s'] into the CP phase, spellout of CP will be constrained by the local adjacency requirement of ['s].
+This results in the restrictions on PE from subjects repeated above, which are sub-cases of the generalization in (7).

-First, let's see why PE succeeds when nothing is present in the edge of the embedded CP.
-In such a configuration, no movement operations are necessary at this point in the PE derivation.
-The possessor could string-vacuously extract to spec-CP, but seeing as the possessor inside of the subject is already on the linear edge of CP even without extracting, such movement is unnecessary though harmless as far as CL is concerned:
+Before seeing how things can go wrong in (49), let's establish why PE succeeds when there is no problematic material in the embedded CP.
+In such cases, no movement of the possessor is needed at this stage.
+The possessor could string-vacuously extract to the edge of this embedded CP, but since the possessor inside of the subject is already at the linear edge of CP even without extracting, such movement is unnecessary though harmless: